aksommerville/egg2/README.md

 - - [ ] Music level is too high relative to sound effects.
 Cheat it down globally.
 Fudged a correction in both Zen Garden and Humm Fu.
 - [ ] Minor bugs and tweaks outstanding.
 - - [ ] DecalsheetEditor: After using one of the clicky macros, sidebar scrolls to the top again.
 Can we keep it where it was?
 So annoying.
+- - [x] MapEditor: Let project indicate that neighbors are never in play, and in that case don't apportion a margin for them. eg costume-conundrum, the margin is a bother.
+- - - This is temporarily effected in MapCanvas.constructor; find a more permanent disposition.
+- - - ...no need for any extra config; just drive it off MapService.neighborStrategy==="none".
 - - [ ] Permit command-line and query params to prepopulate the store, for keys specified via metadata.
 - - - I'm picturing printing QR codes that embed a saved game from one machine, that the user can reopen in her browser.
 - - - Could also be super helpful during development: `./mygame --startAtLevel=13`